ecsdeployer/ecsdeployer/www/docs/config/cronjobs.md

 [`description`](#cronjob.description){ #cronjob.description }

-:   An optional description that will be added to the Eventbridge Rule.
+:   An optional description that will be added to the schedule.
 Any string is valid here.

     _Default_: _none_